iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Monotone Operators.md

 A monotone operator doesn't imply:
 1. Continuity of any kind.
 2. Singled value property of any kind.
-3. Surjectivity of any kind.
+3. Subjectivity of any kind.

 **Definition: Maximally Monotone**